WenshuaiJiangCorn/sl-experiment-wj/README.md

 and ensures all sessions can always be sorted chronologically.

-Since the same directory tree is reused for data processing, all data acquired by this library is stored under the **raw_data** subdirectory, generated for each session. overall, an example path to the acquired data can therefore look like this: `/media/Data/Experiments/TestMice/666/2025-11-11-05-03-234123/raw_data`
+Since the same directory tree is reused for data processing, all data acquired by this library is stored under the **raw_data** subdirectory, generated for each session.
+Overall, an example path to the acquired data can therefore look like this: `/media/Data/Experiments/TestMice/666/2025-11-11-05-03-234123/raw_data`.

 ### Raw Data contents
 After acquisition and preprocessing, the **raw_data** folder will contain the following files and subdirectories:
-1.
+1. zaber_positions.yaml: Stores the snapshot of the HeadBar and LickPort motor positions taken at the beginning or the end of the runtime session.
+2. hardware_configuration.yaml: Stores the snapshot of some configuration parameters used by the hardware module interfaces during runtime.
+3. session_data.yaml: Stores the paths and other data-management-related information used during runtime to save and preprocess the acquired data.
+4. session_descriptor.yaml: Stores session-type-specific information, such as the training task parameters or experimenter notes.
+5. ax_checksum.txt: Stores an xxHash-128 checksum used to verify data integrity when it is transferred to the long-term storage destination.
+6. behavior_data_log: Stores compressed .npz log files.
+All non-video data acquired by the VRPC during runtime is stored in these log files.
+This includes all messages sent or received by each microcontroller and the timestamps for the frames acquired by each camera.
+7. camera_frames: Stores the behavior videos recorded by each of the cameras.
+8. mesoscope_frames: Stores all Mesoscope-acquired data (frames, motion estimation files, etc.).
+This directory will be empty for training sessions, as they do not acquire Mesoscope data.

 ### BioHPC server and NAS

 The same directory hierarchy as described above is created on the BioHPC server and the Synology NAS used for long-term data storage.
+Following data transfer, these destinations will store the same files as described above.

 ### ScanImagePC